olivia-mauger/tutorials/docs/source/polymorphism-casting.rst

     This Dolphin jumps above the waves!
     This Turtle glides through the water!

 Before we delve into **polymorphism**, make sure to read through the classes above and the console output.
-If the information does not look familiar, it would be a good idea to revisit the :ref:`inheritance tutorial<Classes: Inheritance>` before continuing.
+If the information does not look familiar, it would be a good idea to revisit the :ref:`inheritance tutorial<Inheritance>` before continuing.

 Static vs Dynamic Type
 ^^^^^^^^^^^^^^^^^^^^^^